 If you’ve ever boiled an egg you’ve probably run into problems at one time or another.
-The challenges with boiling an egg generally fall into two categories: cooking the egg, and peeling the egg.
-Despite following a set of directions precisely you might have found your eggs under/over cooked, or perhaps when you tried to peel the egg it ended up looking like the surface of the moon.
+Two challenges generally arise: cooking the egg and peeling the egg.
+You might have found your eggs under/overcooked, or when you tried to peel the egg it ended up looking like the surface of the moon.

 Since the main problem with boiling an egg is the narrow window of time during which the egg is perfect, I asked myself how I could slow the cooking down to expand that window of perfection.
-I found my answer in the way I cook my chicken for chicken soup.
+I found my answer in the way I cook my chicken for chicken soup

 This is how I adapted the technique for eggs.
-Put refrigerated eggs in a heavy bottomed pot and cover with cold tap water so they're covered by about 1″ (2.5cm) of water.
+Put refrigerated eggs in a heavy bottomed pot and cover with cold tap water so they're covered by about 1" (2.5cm) of water.
 Bring the water to a full boil (100 degrees C) over high heat, and then remove the pot from the heat.
 Let the eggs cook the rest of the way using the residual heat in the water.
 As the temperature of the egg rises, the temperature of the water will fall, which will give you a much wider window when your egg is perfectly cooked.

-Before I give you cooking times for the eggs though, you need to know that there are many other factors that will effect the cooking time of the egg and I've outlined some of the major ones below along with what I did in my kitchen.
+Before I give you cooking times for the eggs though, you need to know that there are many other factors that will affect the cooking time of the egg and I've outlined some of the major ones below along with what I did in my kitchen.

 - Initial egg temperature - An egg right out of the fridge will take longer to cook than an egg at room temperature.
 But since room temperature varies by season, and most people have their fridges set to around the same temperature.
 I decided to develop my method using eggs straight out of the fridge.

 - Heat retention of the pot you use - Thicker pots, made of denser materials (iron vs aluminum) tend to retain heat better than thinner pots.
 I used a heavy bottomed stainless steel pot to boil my eggs.
-If you're using an electric stove (coil or plate type), you should remove the pot from the stove and put it on a trivet as these types of stoves tend to retain heat long after you've turned them off.
+If you're using an electric stove (coil or plate type), you should remove the pot from the stove and put it on a trivet after the water boils, as these types of stoves tend to retain heat long after you've turned them off.

 - Altitude - The boiling temperature of water falls as your altitude rises.
-If you live in the mountains, this will certainly effect your cooking times, so you'll need to adjust accordingly.
+If you live in the mountains, this will certainly affect your cooking times, so you'll need to adjust accordingly.
 I boiled my eggs at roughly sea level.

 - Room temperature - If you're in a very cold room, your water will cool faster than if you're in a warm room.
 I boiled my eggs in a 24 degree C (75 F) room.